CFO & Audit

-The Chief Financial Officer (CFO) is instrumental in meeting these aims and must mature alongside markets and technology.
+The Chief Financial Officer (CFO) and Audit are instrumental in meeting these aims and must mature alongside markets and technology.
 Their insights are not purely reflective or reactionary; increasingly, they spark development.

 A CFO does more than lead and organise.
 They elevate performance through their acuity, digital activities and the interpretations they circulate within the C-suite apparatus.
 With the purview of the role only expanding, financial recruitment must then account for continually changing contexts and, as an effect, be future-driven, make sure CFOs sound out and carry through their ideas with alignment, and make internal succession fluid when possible.